DPDK/dpdk/doc/guides/nics/enic.rst

   - **Number of Queues**

-    The maximum number of receive and transmit queues are configurable on a per vNIC basis through the Cisco UCS Manager (CIMC or UCSM).
-These values should be configured to be greater than or equal to the nb_rx_q and nb_tx_q parameters expected to  used in the call to the rte_eth_dev_configure() function.
+    The maximum number of receive queues (RQs), work queues (WQs) and completion queues (CQs) are configurable on a per vNIC basis through the Cisco UCS Manager (CIMC or UCSM).

+    These values should be configured as follows:

+    - The number of WQs should be greater or equal to the value of the expected nb_tx_q parameter in the call to the rte_eth_dev_configure()

+    - The number of RQs configured in the vNIC should be greater or equal to *twice* the value of the expected nb_rx_q parameter in the call to rte_eth_dev_configure().
+With the addition of rx scatter, a pair of RQs on the vnic is needed for each receive queue used by DPDK, even if rx scatter is not being used.
+      Having a vNIC with only 1 RQ is not a valid configuration, and will fail with an error message.

+    - The number of CQs should set so that there is one CQ for each WQ, and one CQ for each pair of RQs.

+    For example: If the application requires 3 Rx queues, and 3 Tx queues, the vNIC should be configured to have at least 3 WQs, 6 RQs (3 pairs), and 6 CQs (3 for use by WQs + 3 for use by the 3 pairs of RQs).

   - **Size of Queues**